 In our electric surfboard Waterwolf review we will have a closer look at the Waterwolf MPX-3 which is developed in Germany.
 We had the 2016 130 litre model in house for an unboxing video and of course test rides.

 Most electric surfboards have a jet engine, but Waterwolf and the eFoil come with a propeller.
-Please compare the different boards at our Electric Surfboard Comparison 2017.
+Please compare the different boards at our Electric Surfboard Comparison.

 Markus Schilcher from Waterwolf started to develop electric surfboards several years ago.
 There are not much waves in Bavaria, Germany and Markus did not want to limit his surfing to a one week vacation a year.
 He was looking for a silent environment-friendly solution and decided to go with an electric engine.
 His slogan is „make your own wave“.

 We received the board on July 11th 2017 and started with an unboxing video.
-You can find the video including shoots of our first ride in our VIDEO SECTION.
+You can find the video including shoots of our first ride on our Youtube channel.